-- 22. Dr. Buttar's treatment of Patients A, B, C and D constitutes unprofessional conduct, including, but not limited to, departure from, or the failure to conform to, the standards of acceptable and prevailing medical practice, or the ethics of the medical profession, irrespective of whether a patient is injured thereby, within the meaning of N.C.
-Gen. Stat. § 90-14(a)(6), and grounds exist under that section of the North Carolina General Statutes for the Board to annul, suspend, revoke, or limit his license to practice medicine and surgery issued by the Board or deny any application he might make in the future. - 23.
-Dr. Buttar's treatment of Patients A, B, C and D constitutes unprofessional conduct in that he provided a therapy, whether it be characterized as experimental, nontraditional, or a departure from acceptable and prevailing medical practices, that nonetheless has a safety risk greater than the prevailing treatment or that the treatment is generally not effective within the meaning of N.C.
+- 16. Prior to her death, Patient B paid Dr. Buttar over \$10,000.00.
+Dr. Buttar sought collection from Patient B's estate for the remaining balance of his charges which approximated \$19,000.00. - 17.
+Dr. Buttar charged Patient C over \$32,000.00 for treatments he knew to be ineffectual.
+After Patient C's widow cancelled a \$6,700.00 check made out to Dr. Buttar, Dr. Buttar referred Patient C's account to a collection agency.
+The amount that Dr. Buttar sought from Patient A's widow exceeded \$25,000.00, which included the unpaid portion of Patient C's bill, interest, and a 25% collection fee. - 18.
+Dr. Buttar's treatment of Patients A, B and C constitutes unprofessional conduct, including, but not limited to, departure from, or the failure to conform to, the standards of acceptable and prevailing medical practice, or the ethics of the medical profession, irrespective of whether a patient is injured thereby, within the meaning of N.C.
 Gen. Stat. § 90-14(a)(6), and grounds exist under that section of the North Carolina General Statutes for the Board to annul, suspend, revoke, or limit his license to practice medicine and surgery issued by the Board or deny any application he might make in the future.

-24. Dr. Buttar's conduct in regard to Patients A, B, C, and D constitutes Dr. Buttar providing services to a patient in such a manner as to exploit the patient within the meaning of N.C.
+- 19. Dr. Buttar's treatment of Patients A, B, and C constitutes unprofessional conduct in that he provided a therapy, whether it be characterized as experimental, nontraditional, or a departure from acceptable and prevailing medical practices, that nonetheless has a safety risk greater than the prevailing treatment or that the treatment is generally not effective within the meaning of N.C.
+Gen. Stat.
+S 90-14(a)(6), and grounds exist under that section of the North Carolina General Statutes for the Board to annul, suspend, revoke, or limit his license to practice medicine and surgery issued by the Board or deny any application he might make in the future. - 20.
+Dr. Buttar's conduct in regard to Patients A, B and C constitutes Dr. Buttar providing services to a patient in such a manner as to exploit the patient within the meaning of N.C.
 Gen. Stat. § 90-14(a)(12), and grounds exist under that section of the North Carolina General Statutes for the Board to annul, suspend, revoke, or limit his license to practice medicine and surgery issued by the Board or deny any application he might make in the future, and furthermore, upon a finding of the exploitation, the Board may order restitution be made to the payer of the bill, whether the patient or the insurer, by the physician, provided that a determination of the amount of restitution shall be based on credible testimony in the record.